OussemaJaouadi/The-Love-Bug-Crypto-Writeups/README.md

 ### Personal Thought :

-It was not that difficult task I wander why no one asked or even tried to solve it :disappointed:
+It was not that difficult task I wonder why no one asked or even tried to solve it :disappointed:

 It ended with **0 solves**